neiljbrown/brighttalk-channel-reporting-api-client/readme.md

 * org.apache.httpcomponents:httpclient:4.3.3

 To enable API client logging you'll additionally need to add the SLF4J "binding" JAR for your chosen logging framework.
 For more details see the [SLF4J user manual](http://www.slf4j.org/manual.html).
+For example, to use the native SLF4J binding logback, add the following to your classpath:

+* ch.qos.logback:logback-classic:1.1.2

 ## Code / API Documentation
 Javadoc is available [online](https://to-do).
 If you wish to familiarise yoursefl with the code, good places to start